craftzcode/create-craftzcode/README-Old.md

         export default config;
         ```
+      - Add `"@craftzcode/prettier-config": "*"` in the `devDependencies` of `package.json` where workspace are you currently working on it.
+      - Add `"prettier": "@craftzcode/prettier-config"` in the `package.json` where workspace are you currently working on it.
       - GIT COMMIT: `git commit -m "chore(prettier): add shared prettier config for all workspaces"`

     - Create the Tailwind CSS Config Package
       - Inside the `config` folder, create a new folder named `tailwind-config`.
       - Inside `config/tailwind-config`, create a `package.json` file with the following content.
         ```json
         {
           "name": "@craftzcode/tailwind-config",